FourThievesVinegar/solderless-microlab/README.md

 For the MicroLab to be accessible to the most people, it was developed as part of a hardware/software stack called the MicroLab Suite.
 The different software programs help take the information about a compound you want to make and translate it into a recipe (code) that the MicroLab runs to create the compound.

-**More Information.** You can find the introduction to the project, what the heck is a CLR, what's in the MicroLab Suite and why we are doing this on the [About the MicroLab and MicroLab Suite](docs/motivation.md) page.
+You can find an introduction to the project, what the heck is a CLR, what's in the MicroLab Suite, and why we are doing this at all on the [About the MicroLab and MicroLab Suite](docs/motivation.md) page.

 ## Getting Started Making Your MicroLab